First Time Home Buyer Guide: Programs and Requirements

 The Non-Occupying Co-Borrower Option: FHA and Freddie Mac Edition

-One of the main attractions of the VA mortgage program is the zero down payment.
-For qualified borrowers, VA will allow a mortgage up the home’s selling price or appraised value, whichever is lower.
+One of the main attractions of the VA mortgage program is the no down payment option for Veterans with sufficient entitlement.
+For qualified borrowers, VA will allow a mortgage up to the home’s selling price or appraised value, whichever is lower.

 Another major selling point is that there is no mortgage insurance on VA loans.
 Most loan programs will charge mortgage insurance to borrowers if they pay less than 20% down at the time of purchase.
 However, VA has no such rule.